RasaHQ/rasa/docs/core/retrieval-actions.rst

 separate these into separate retrieval actions, for example having intents like ``chitchat/ask_weather`` and ``faq/returns_policy``.
-Rasa supports adding multiple ``RetrievalActions`` like ``respond_chitchat`` and ``respond_returns_policy`` To train separate retrieval models for each of the intents you need to include a separate ``ResponseSelector`` component in the config -
+Rasa supports adding multiple ``RetrievalActions`` like ``respond_chitchat`` and ``respond_returns_policy`` To train separate retrieval models for each of the intents, you need to include a separate ``ResponseSelector`` component in the config:

 .. code-block:: yaml